advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Appendix.md

 slave_preserve_commit_order=on
 ```

+Regarding the improved Group Replication, since it is similar between MySQL 8.0.32 and MySQL 8.0.40, we have provided a version available for online use at the following address: https://github.com/advancedmysql/mysql-8.0.40.

-Regarding the improved Group Replication, the configuration parameters for the primary server are as follows:
+Accordingly, the configuration parameters for the primary server are as follows:

 ```
 # for mgr